 Legends Of Valour

-The journey begins in the city of Mitteldorf in search of our missing cousin, Sven.
+Our journey begins in the city of Mitteldorf in search of our cousin, Sven.
 He previously set out to find his fortune and is now missing - what an idiot.
-Anyhow, it's been far too long since anybody heard from him and thus, our adventure begins.
-Firstly, you should design your character's appearance, clothing, and armament.
+It's been far too long since anybody heard from him, and thus, our adventure begins.
+The storyline is a little lame, but it leads you into a world fresh and full of strife.

-This means you can choose to be human, dwarf or elf with each offering a different style and objectives.
+Begin by designing your appearance, including clothing and armament.
+This means you can choose to be human, dwarf or elf, and each type offers a different gameplay style and alternative outcomes.
 Select hair, eyes, nose and so on to create your demi-god or perhaps your character will end up looking like a freak?

 Get lost ...in an amazing world!

-Once you're dandy, enter the city and heed the advice from the friendly local who pops up for a chat.
-I would first advise you to take the time to explore and familiarise yourself with your surroundings because this is such a massive place and you will need necessary amenities, like safe lodgings, income, beer to sup, and grub to nosh.
+Once you're dandy, enter the city and heed the advice from the local who pops up for a chat.
+I would advise you to take the time to explore and familiarise yourself with your surroundings, because this is such a massive place and you will need the necessary amenities, like safe lodgings, income, beer to sup, and grub to nosh.
+Yes, it's pen & paper time!
+Think of this game like your new virtual world, and be prepared.

-Mitteldorf is a fortress city, populated with interesting characters, secretive guilds, curious places, and even a labyrinth of dungeons hidden deep underground.
+Mitteldorf is a fortress city, populated with interesting characters, secretive guilds, curious places, and even a labyrinth of dungeons hidden underground.
 Of course, these are waiting to be explored, but be careful because you might not like what you find down there.
-Your cousin wrote a letter which nicely explains his story, why not take a read?
-Perhaps it features hidden hints that should help you along your journey.
-Heck, you never know!
+Tip: your cousin wrote a letter which explains his story.
+Perhaps it might feature hidden clues that could help you out along this quest.
+Heck, you never know?

 All exploration is through a first-person engine not too dissimilar to a shooter like Wolfenstein with fully texture-mapped graphics - a testament to what our 16-bit computer can knock out.
-This can be configured in three sizes, small, medium and large.
-Any ST will be fine but the largest setting requires a 16MHz computer.
+The display can be configured in three sizes: small to large.
+Any ST will perform well, but the largest setting needs 16MHz.

-Initially, the interface is scary due to the huge number of icons but soon becomes intuitive and easy to use.
-Wandering the city is feasible using the GUI's icons but it can become a little laborious due to the immense size of the play area so a right-click will activate mouse control to unlock its full potential.
-Which is tremendous.
+Initially, the interface is scary due to the number of icons, but it soon becomes easy to use.
+Wandering the city is feasible using the GUI's icons, but it can become laborious due to the immense size of the play area, so a right-click will activate mouse control to unlock its full potential.
+Which is a tremendous way to explore.

 Chill, relax, chat with the yocals

-Legends Of Valour isn't something you simply play - you live it.
-Life here is completely open-world, a "sandbox" adventure, where you are free to roam and do almost anything you want.
-This has always been a fascinating concept for me and, although this is an early example of the genre, it works extremely well.
+Legends of Valour isn't something you play for a few short moments; you live it.
+Life here is open-world, a "sandbox" adventure if you like?
+You are free to roam and do almost anything you want, day or night.
+This genre has always been a fascinating concept for me, and, although it's an early example, it works well.

 Exploring Mitteldorf is exciting and bursting with fun characters, monsters, temples, stores, taverns, employment and more.
-I love the Olde English medieval setting which is portrayed and experienced in real-time, so day and night pass by with their own consequence.
-All the usual requirements we have in life also exist here: eating, sleeping, health and our personal safety when in dodgy locations - especially late at night.
-I find refuge in a few ales at The Hanged Man tavern is often the best option, but perhaps that's me?
-Just don't get too tipsy and end up in lockup!
+I love the Olde English medieval setting, which is portrayed and experienced in real-time, so day and night pass by with their own consequence.
+All the requirements we have in life exist here: eating, sleeping, health and personal safety when in dodgy locations - especially late at night.

-This game is humungous and not something to play on one boring afternoon.
+This game is humongous and not something to play for an hour.
 Learning the city of Mitteldorf alone can be overwhelming, so make notes and a basic key to complement the official map.
-So much can be learned by communicating with your fellow citizens so get chatting with them over a beer or perhaps those strange folk that appear to aimlessly wander the streets.
-Remember, you're living inside this 'RPG' so experience it!
+So much can be understood by communicating with the citizens - get chatting with them over a beer.
+Don't forget those strange folk who appear to aimlessly wander the streets.
+Remember, you're living inside this 'RPG', so experience its world.

-However, be prepared to defend yourself when set on by anyone from the King's faithful knights in shining armour.
-Even a little old lady can throw a barrage of humorous insults before giving you a good slap which is rather unexpected, I can say.
-There's only one thing left to do - slap her back!! (tell me you're not tempted?)
+Be prepared to defend yourself when set upon by King's faithful knights in shining armour.
+But even a little old lady can throw a barrage of humorous insults before giving you a good slap, which was rather unexpected.
+There's only one thing left to do - slap her back!!
+That's right, why not hit an old lady?
+Yes, you are limited only by your own evil imagination and fiendish desires.
+Explore and live this game.

 The CryptO'pinion?

-Legends Of Valour is something special and offers a vibrant and exciting place to live.
-So many cool characters, taverns to frequent, secret guilds to master, monster-infested dungeons to plunder, and then jobs or missions are always on offer.
-This game has it all and, as you begin to make progress and delve deeper, you soon realise just how much more potential there is just waiting to be discovered.
+Legends of Valour is something special and offers a vibrant and exciting place to live a life of intrigue.
+So many characters, taverns to frequent, secret guilds to master, monster-infested dungeons to plunder, and then there are side quests.
+As you begin to make progress and delve deeper, you soon realize just how much more potential there is just waiting to be discovered.
 Heck, I had almost forgotten to search for Sven!

-Oh yes, I love wandering Mitteldorf but, nothing is perfect and I feel Legends Of Valour lacks in a couple of areas: the battles could have been executed better and it's disappointing to discover most buildings are (visually) empty.
-Also, audio is limited to spot effects which is a shame considering the number of disks in the box, I think some ambient samples or more varied chippy fx could have tremendously improved the atmosphere, especially during the night scenes.
+Sadly, nothing is perfect, and I feel Legends of Valour lacks in a couple of areas: the battles could have been executed better, and it's disappointing to discover most buildings are (visually) empty.
+Also, audio is limited to spot effects, which is a shame considering the number of disks in the box - a few ambient samples or more chippy fx could have improved the atmosphere, especially during the night scenes.

-Legends Of Valour is an incredible and a massively enthralling adventure.
-Allow yourself to get lost in this immensely rewarding world because it is fantastic and certainly one of my favourite Atari ST RPG/Adventure games, ever.
+Legends of Valour is incredible and massively enthralling.
+Allow yourself to get lost in this advantageous world, because there is so much to see and do.
+One of the best Atari ST games you should play.

 Wednesday, November 02, 2016